iterative/dvc.org/static/docs/commands-reference/import-url.md

 ```

 Both methods generate a stage file (DVC-file) with an external dependency, and
 they produce equivalent results.
-The `dvc import` command saves the user from
+The `dvc import-url` command saves the user
-having to manually copy files from each of the remote storage schemes, and from
+from having to manually copy files from each of the remote storage schemes, and
-having to install CLI tools for each service.
+from having to install CLI tools for each service.

 When DVC inspects a DVC-file, its dependencies will be checked to see if any
 have changed.
 A changed dependency will appear in the `dvc status` report,